UC ENTOMOLOGY

 Limited opportunities to visit the Essig Museum

 The Essig Museum is a research collection and generally not open to the public except for special events including Charles Darwin's Birthday (February 12) and Homecoming Weekend (fall semester).
-Click the Visit tab for more information about visiting the collection.
+Click on the LINKS tab above for other Natural History Museum opportunities in the SF Bay Area.